-The Fund will seek to employ its investment strategy as it relates to the Index regardless of whether there are periods of adverse market, economic, or other conditions and will not seek to take temporary defensive positions during such periods.
-As further described below, each day, the Fund uses an at-the-money and in-the-money put selling strategy to provide income and exposure to the value of the Index, subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
-The Fund's options contracts provide current income from option premiums and a limit on the Fund's indirect participation in gains, if any, of the increase in the value of the Index.
+The Fund will not seek to invest directly in the ETP, however, due to the non-cash settlement nature of the fund's options strategy, the Fund may be required from time to time to hold shares of the ETP.
+In such a case, the Fund will generally seek to sell such ETP holding the same day (to avoid adverse tax consequences to the Fund).
+As, as further described below, at least once a week, the Fund uses an at-the-money or in-the-money put selling strategy to provide income and exposure to the price of the Underlying ETP shares, subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
+The Fund's options contracts provide current income from the premium it receives from the sale of such options contracts and a limit on the Fund's indirect participation in gains, if any, of the increase in the price of the Underlying ETP's shares.
 In addition, the Fund's in-the-money put options will provide some upside appreciation, also known as "intrinsic value."
-As discussed in greater detail below, the Fund will not directly or fully participate in gains experienced by the Index.
+As discussed in greater detail below, the Fund will not directly or fully participate in gains experienced by the Underlying ETP.
 Please see "Additional Information about the Fund" below for a description of options terminology.

-Every day, the Fund will sell put options that are priced either at-the-money or up to five percent in-the-money (i.e., higher than the current market price).
-If the Fund sells an option that's priced above the current market price, the Fund may profit if the Index increases in value above its current price.
-This opportunity exists until the option's expiration date, which is typically the next day.
-This happens because an option priced above the current market value has a higher premium than an option priced at the current market value.
+At least once a week, the Fund will sell put options that are priced either at-the-money or up to five percent in-the-money (i.e., higher than the current market price).
+If the Fund sells an option that's priced above the current market price, the Fund may profit if the Underlying ETP's share price increases above its current price, stays flat, or decreases slightly (i.e., the decrease to the Fund is less than the original extrinsic premium received).
+This opportunity exists until the option's expiration date, which is typically one week or less (as of the date of this prospectus, options expire each Wednesday and Friday).
 In other words, the Fund's potential for profit (or exposure) fluctuates.
-This potential for profit is calculated daily over a certain time period, but it's also balanced out by any losses that might occur during that same period.
+The Fund will initially use only European FLexible EXchange® ("FLEX") options, but may also use options that are exercisable at any time (i.e. American style options contracts).